ItsCosmas/itscosmas-web/README.md

 ```

 ### Firestore
-Find a tutorial for REact and Firestore here: https://sebhastian.com/react-firestore
+Find a tutorial for React and Firestore here: https://sebhastian.com/react-firestore

 License
 ----